 3rd parties encouraged to study and make contributions to the next meeting with proposed changes

-T3: JVET-C meeting start – 3 weeks: Any changes to the exploration branches software must be frozen, so the cross-checkers can know exactly what they are cross-checking.
+T3: JVET-C meeting start – 3 weeks = May 5: Any changes to the exploration branches software must be frozen, so the cross-checkers can know exactly what they are cross-checking.
 An SVN tag should be created at this time and announced on the JVET reflector.
+Name of the cross-checker and list of specific tests for each tool under study in EE will be announced in JVET reflector by this time.